 - Location: NE 238th Drive, between Arata and Oregon St. (see location map)

-This project will make it easier for trucks to navigate the curve on this section of 238th.
-It will also improve access for other modes of transportation, including pedestrians and bicyclists.
+This project made it easier for trucks to navigate the curve on this section of 238th.
+It also improved access for other modes of transportation, including pedestrians and bicyclists.

 A 14-foot southbound (uphill) lane with a 12-foot passing lane